velvia/links/rust.md

 NOTE2: `lazy_static` accesses are not cheap.
 Don't use it in hot code paths.

 ### Perf profiling:

+Note: this section is mostly about profiling tools, as opposed to benchmarking (which is repeatable, systematic profiling).
+The two benchmarking tools I recommend are [criterion](https://github.com/bheisler/criterion.rs) and [Iai](https://github.com/bheisler/iai) for benchmarking.

 NEW: I've created a Docker image for [Linux perf profiling](https://github.com/velvia/rust-perf-docker), super easy to use.
 The best combo is cargo flamegraph followed by perf and asm analysis.